apache/brpc/docs/en/server.md

 server.MaxConcurrencyOf(&service, "Echo") = 10;
 ```

-The code is generally **after AddService, before Start() of the server**.
-When a setting fails(namely the method does not exist), server will fail to start and notify user to fix settings to MaxConcurrencyOf.
+The code is generally put **after AddService, before Start() of the server**.
+When a setting fails(namely the method does not exist), server will fail to start and notify user to fix settings on MaxConcurrencyOf.

-When method-level and server-level max_concurrency are both set, check server-level first, then the method-level one.
+When method-level and server-level max_concurrency are both set, framework checks server-level first, then the method-level one.

 NOTE: No service-level max_concurrency.

 ## pthread mode

-User code(client-side done, server-side CallMethod) runs in bthreads with 1MB stacks by default.
-But some of them cannot run in bthread, namely:
+User code(client-side done, server-side CallMethod) runs in bthreads with 1MB stacksize by default.
+But some of them cannot run in bthreads, namely:

-- JNI checks stack layout and cannot be run in bthread.
+- JNI checks stack layout and cannot be run in bthreads.
-- Extensively used pthread-local to pass session-level global data to functions.
-Storing data into pthread-local before a RPC and expecting the data read after RPC to equal to the one stored, is problematic.
-Although tcmalloc uses pthread/LWP-local as well, calls to malloc do not depend on each other, which is safe.
+- Extensively use pthread-local to pass session-level data to all sorts of functions.
+Store data into pthread-local before a RPC and expect the data read after RPC to equal to the one stored.
+These usages are problematic in bthreads which may switch to another pthread after resuming.
+As a contrast, although tcmalloc uses pthread/LWP-local as well, calls to malloc do not depend on each other, which is safe.

 brpc offers pthread mode to solve the issues.
 When **-usercode_in_pthread** is turned on, user code will be run in pthreads.
-Functions that would block bthreads will block pthreads.
+Functions that would block bthreads block pthreads.

 Performance issues when pthread mode is on:

-- Synchronous RPCs block worker pthreads, server often needs more workers (ServerOptions.num_threads), and scheduling efficiency will be slightly lower.
+- Since synchronous RPCs block worker pthreads, server often needs more workers (ServerOptions.num_threads), and scheduling efficiencies will be slightly lower.
-- User code still runs in special bthreads, which use stacks of pthread workers.
+- User code still runs in special bthreads actually, which use stacks of pthread workers.
 These special bthreads are scheduled same with normal bthreads and performance differences are negligible.
 - bthread supports an unique feature: yield pthread worker to a newly created bthread to reduce a context switch. brpc client uses this feature to reduce number of context switches in one RPC from 3 to 2.
-In a performance-demanding system, reducing context-switches significantly improves performance and distributions of latencies.
+In a performance-demanding system, reducing context-switches significantly improves performance and latency long-tails.
 However pthread-mode is not capable of doing this and slower in high-QPS systems.
 - Number of threads in pthread-mode is a hard limit.
-Once all threads are occupied, many requests will be queued rapidly and timed-out finally.
-A common example: When many requests to downstream servers are timedout, the upstream services may also be severely affected by a lot of blocking threads waiting for responses.
+Once all threads are occupied, requests will be queued rapidly and many of them will be timed-out finally.
+A common example: When many requests to downstream servers are timedout, the upstream services may also be severely affected by a lot of blocking threads waiting for responses(within timeout).
 Consider setting ServerOptions.max_concurrency to protect the server when pthread-mode is on.
 As a contrast, number of bthreads in bthread mode is a soft limit and reacts more smoothly to such kind of issues.

 pthread-mode lets legacy code to try brpc more easily, but we still recommend refactoring the code with bthread-local or even not using TLS gradually, to turn off the option in future.

-## Safe mode
+## Security mode

-If requests are from public(including being proxyed by nginx etc), you have to be aware of some security issues.
+If requests are from public(including being proxied by nginx etc), you have to be aware of some security issues.

 ### Hide builtin services from public

 Builtin services are useful, on the other hand include a lot of internal information and shouldn't be exposed to public.
 There're multiple methods to hide builtin services from public:

 - Set internal port.
 Set ServerOptions.internal_port to a port which can **only be accessible from internal**.
-You can view builtin services via internal_port, while accesses from port to public(the one passed to Server.Start) should see following error:
+You can view builtin services via internal_port, while accesses from the public port (the one passed to Server.Start) should see following error:

   ```
   [a27eda84bcdeef529a76f22872b78305] Not allowed to access builtin services, try ServerOptions.internal_port=... instead if you're inside internal network
   ```

-- http proxies only proxy specified URLs. nginx etc is able to configure how to map different URLs.
+- http proxies only proxy specified URLs. nginx etc is able to configure how to map different URLs to back-end servers.
 For example the configure below maps public traffic to /MyAPI to `/ServiceName/MethodName` of `target-server`.
 If builtin services like /status are accessed from public, nginx rejects the attempts directly.
 ```nginx
   location /MyAPI {
       ...